 - Obtain a International English Language Testing System (IELTS) minimum overall band score (academic track) of 6.0 for unrestricted admission.

-- Obtain a Certificate in Advanced English (CAE) grade of A or B for unrestricted admission or grade of C for restricted admission.
+- Obtain a Certificate in C1 Advanced English (formerly CAE) score of 169 or higher for restricted admission.

-- Obtain a Certificate of Proficiency in English (CPE) grade of A or B for unrestricted admission or grade of C for restricted admission.
+- Obtain a Certificate in C2 Proficiency English (formerly CPE) grade of B2 or score of 170 unrestricted admission.

 - Obtain a Michigan English Language Assessment Battery (MELAB) minimum score of 80 for unrestricted admission or 75 for restricted admission.

-- Obrain a 52 or above on the Pearson Test of English (PTE) for unrestricted admission.
+- Obtain a 52 or above on the Pearson Test of English (PTE) for unrestricted admission.

 - Obtain a Advanced Placement International English Language (APIEL) score of 4 or 5 for unrestricted admission of 3 for restricted admission.